Loetgott/Loetgott/README.md

 - 👋 Hi, I’m @Loetgott
-- 👀 I’m interested in 3d printing, event technic and java programming
+- 👀 I’m interested in 3d printing, event technic, java, html and JavaScrpit programming
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on a program to visualize a card turnament
+- 💞️ I’m looking to collaborate on a program to play bingo with deviations of deutsche Bahn
 - 📫 You can reach me via KingOfCrochet@web.de
 - 😄 Pronouns: he/him